d3borah/wordcount/README.md

 by
 Mary Wollstonecraft (Godwin) Shelley

-Available from Project Gutenberg to everyone with no cost or restrictions.
+Available from Project Gutenberg, for the use of everyone with no cost or restrictions.